geekzter/azure-pipeline-agent-keyvault-access/README.md

 Client address: <x.x.x.x>
 ```

-Public access has been enabled.
-The client IP address has not been added to the Key Vault firewall.
+Public access has been enabled but the client IP address has not been added to the Key Vault firewall.

 ```
 TF400898: An Internal Error Occurred.
 Activity Id: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
 ```

-This error can occur when adding a Key Vault has Variable Group and Azure DevOps has not been allowed inbound access.
+This error can occur when adding a Key Vault as Variable Group and Azure DevOps has not been allowed inbound sufficient access.